 Organic soft poached eggs, soft sunny-side up, or soft-boiled runny yolk eggs are recommended over scrambled, fried or hard boiled eggs.

 Organic cheese or hard cheeses from non-gmo fed animals such as imported manchego sheep is acceptable in moderation.
-Other raw hard cheese imported from Europe or other countries that do not use GMO products or feed the animals with GMO products are best.
+Other raw hard cheese imported from Europe or other countries are a healthier choice.
 Alternative cheeses such as vegan gourmet cheese, rice cheeses are acceptable.

 Healthy oils: MCT oil, coconut oil (unrefined, organic), or olive oil (unrefined AND unheated), almond oil, avocado oil, palm kernel oil (label might say vegetable shortening—read ingredient).
 Saffron (red flower) oil; macadamia nut oil; walnut, flax, unroasted sunflower, unroasted sesame; Safflower oil; Grapeseed oil and ghee are acceptable for high heat cooking.
 AVOID canola oil as a vegetable oil that comes from GMO rapeseed.
 Oil sprays contain chemicals that inhibit the endocrine glands.
 Read the ingredients.

-Meats: If you eat meat, wild game, grass fed red meats, quail, turkey becomes less allergenic than chicken.
+Meats: If you eat meat other than fish, wild game, grass fed red meats, quail, turkey becomes less allergenic than chicken.
 Choose hormone-free pasture raised chicken if you have a choice.
 It is better to have a higher percentage of greens and plant sourced foods.
 Meat is better eaten in smaller portions as a small side or condiment.

 Sweeteners: 100% whole leaf stevia is ideal.
 Monk fruit, smaller amounts of raw natural honey if not chemically processed, xylitol from birch tree not corn sourced, chinese rock sugar, occasional organic maple syrup or brown sugar.
 Avoid corn syrups or high fructose corn syrups.